 During my PhD work, I undertook my first research visit to Vienna (generously supported by the AHRC), where I had the opportunity to work with Ingeborg Bachmann's literary estate.
 The completion of my PhD thesis saw me return to Vienna to work at the Ludwig Boltzmann Institute for the History and Theory of Biography (2010-2012), where I had the opportunity to carry out more archival research in connection with a biographical project on the Austrian modernist writer, Hugo von Hofmannsthal.

 The award of a Leverhulme Trust Early Career Fellowship in 2012 saw me return to the UK to commence my own research project on 'The Treatment of the Past in Contemporary Austrian Literature, Film and Culture', within the Department of German Studies at the University of Nottingham.
 During the course of my Leverhulme Early Career Fellowship (2012-2015) I undertook two further research visits to Vienna, Austria, in order to carry out archival research at the Documentation Centre for Modern Austrian Literature and the Austrian National Library, and to interview writers and filmmakers.
-My second monograph, arising out of this project and entitled The Long Shadow of the Past: Contemporary Austrian Literature, Film, and Culture, will be published by Camden House Publishing in June 2017.
+My second monograph, arising out of this project and entitled The Long Shadow of the Past: Contemporary Austrian Literature, Film, and Culture (Rochester, NY: Camden House, 2017), was published in June 2017.
 I am also currently completing an edited volume, entitled New Perspectives on Contemporary Austrian Literature and Culture (Oxford: Peter Lang, 2017, forthcoming), arising from an international conference on Contemporary Austrian Literature, Film and Culture (University of Nottingham, 13-15 April 2015) that I organised as part of the dissemination activities for my project.